Llyn Brenig

 Llyn Brenig is a reservoir located on Denbigh Moors in North Wales.
-The artificial lake, which was constructed between 1973 and 1976, was created by building an embankment dam across the Afon Brenig valley.
+The artificial lake, which was constructed between 1973 and 1976, was created by building an embankment dam across the Brenig valley.
 It lies at 1200 ft above sea level on the border between the counties of Conwy and Denbighshire.
 It is used to manage the flow in the River Dee as part of the River Dee regulation system.

 The reservoir's purpose is to protect the water supply for North West England and north-east Wales, particularly Liverpool and its surrounding area.
-Its surface area of 920 acre makes it the fourth largest lake in Wales, behind Bala Lake (Llyn Tegid), Llyn Trawsfynydd and Lake Vyrnwy.
+Its surface area of 920 acre makes it the fourth largest lake in Wales, behind Llyn Tegid (Bala Lake), Llyn Trawsfynydd and Lake Vyrnwy.

 History

 Construction began in 1973 and was completed in 1976.
-An earthen bank with stone, which is up to 45 m at its highest point, dammed the Afon Brenig near the village of Pentre-Llyn-Cymmer, Cerrigydrudion.
+An earthen bank with stone, which is up to 45 m at its highest point, dammed Afon Brenig near the village of Pentre-Llyn-Cymmer, Cerrigydrudion.
 The northern half of the reservoir is in community of Nantglyn.
 Its perimeter is about 9 mi.

 Brenig, which has a capacity of 60 million m³, was first filled in 1979.
 Water supply of the catchment into the lake is significantly "over-reservoired", this means the catchment area of Llyn Brenig does not have capacity to refill the reservoir within one annual hydrological cycle.
 It can take several years for the reservoir to refill again after its water level have been drawn down.
 Water is only drawn from Llyn Brenig during drought conditions when Llyn Celyn and Bala Lake are no longer predicted to be capable of maintaining the flow in the River Dee.

 The lake holds a commercial trout farm and commercial logging is conducted around parts of the lake.